The following is a prelude to Episode 8 video. You can click. to watch here or read and watch at the end.

 Many day hikers take the back door to Grand Park via Lake Eleanor.
 Assessable only, through the towns of Enumclaw and Greenwater then leading to Forest Service Road 73 just south of Greenwater.
 Lake Eleanor is a bit long on more dusty road that turn and weave through the forest over 9 miles.

-The backcountry camp at Lake Eleanor was spacious and picturesque next to this beautiful blue lake that was a mirror to the sky.
+The backcountry camp at Lake Eleanor was spacious and picturesque next to this beautiful blue lake that was a mirror of the sky.

 Critter Lickers at Night

-Finding Fire Creek was easy enough but a slight trek from the Northern Loop Trail.
-The campsites were well spaced out and dispersed down the hill.
+Finding Fire Creek was easy enough after a slight trek from the Northern Loop Trail.
+The campsites were well spaced and dispersed down the hill.
 The creek had just a slight trickle still mid August.

 This is a section that seems dry in the summer laying in the rain shadow of the mountain.

-I’m not sure the critter who the cause of the pole licker just outside my tent that night but it could have been a dehydrated critter, a deer, a porcupine, or worse, I thought a skunk as I recall.
-I remember hearing a roughed tongued ruminant going at it and decided to leave well enough alone some time in the middle of the night.
+That night I fell asleep early but awoke half way through to the sound of a roughed tongued ruminant going at it, licking and licking.
+I remember leaving my poles propped up against a log right next to my tent and decided to leave well enough alone.
+I’m not sure the critter who the cause of the pole licker just outside my tent that night but it could have been a dehydrated critter, a deer, a porcupine, or worse, I thought, a skunk as I recall.

 But tell me, what kind of animal does this sort of damage?